kljr/SpringboardVM/README.md

 >  Managing sites

+* `sbvm_make` - create new springboard site installations based on local.config.yml settings.
+The command will prompt you for the springboard version.
-* `sbvm_prov` - provision virtual hosts for new installations, create the site, the database, and drush aliases.
+* `sbvm_prov` - after running sbvm_make, provision virtual hosts for new sites, create the site databases, and create drush aliases.

 > Testing